itu-devops/lecture_notes/sessions/session_10/Slides.md

 * In a **physical server**: open the hood, and add: more memory, disk, etc.
 * In a **VM**: reconfigure the machine programmatically

-*Story*: When the internet became slow.
+*Story*: When the internet became slow during my Zeeguu demo.

 ## Example 1.
 Vertical Scaling with the VirtualBox  GUI